 Line Crossing Certificates

 After all those rituals and rites, King Poseidon gave each of us a certificate.
-It contained our names and the new aquatic name that we must use whenever we sail at the Southern Hemisphere.
+It contained our names and the new aquatic name that we must use whenever we sail in the Southern Hemisphere.

-It also contained the name of the ship, its call sign and the important date of our baptism.
+It also contained the name of the ship, its call sign, and the important date of our baptism.

 He disappeared into the deep without any trace.